 “I received a robotic cat as a demo from Hasbro and was naturally curious,” Walsh said.
 “It quickly became evident that these little robopets had the potential to bring true joy to our residents.”

 The health benefits of owning a pet are well documented by scientists.
 According to the Centers for Disease Control and Prevention, pets can increase opportunities for socialization, as well as decrease blood pressure and feelings of loneliness.
 In recent years, researchers have begun to find that robotic pets can offer benefits to older adults similar to those of a living animal.

 “This research is of particular interest to those of us in the field of senior living,” said Sloan Bentley, president and CEO of Lifespace.
 “An investment with proven, documented benefits to our residents is a worthwhile endeavor.”

-At Village on the Green, a Lifespace community in Longwood, Florida, resident Leah Cash has always been a dog lover, but she says the bond formed with her robotic dog named Bow Wow is like nothing she’s ever experienced.
+At Village on the Green, resident Leah Cash has always been a dog lover, but she says the bond formed with her robotic dog named Bow Wow is like nothing she’s ever experienced.
 Currently, there are more than 30 robopets that reside at Village on the Green.

 It’s hard to overstate the happiness these robotic dogs and cats are bringing to Lifespace residents.

 “The impact these pets are having is truly remarkable,” said Walsh.
 “As crazy as it might sound, these little robodogs and robocats are changing lives.”